noiseprotocol/noise_spec/noise.md

 The BLAKE2 team (in particular J.P.
 Aumasson, Samuel Neves, and Zooko) provided helpful discussion on using BLAKE2 with Noise.

-Jeremy Clark, Thomas Ristenpart, and Joe Bonneau gave feedback on much earlier versions.
+Jeremy Clark, Thomas Ristenpart, and Joe Bonneau gave feedback on earlier versions.